therealjaypo/yarf/README.md

 5. Sometimes killing the riofs won't remove the mount from the kernel's mount table requiring a manual `umount`.
 Seems to be more an issue with CentOS' antiquated FUSE than Rio.

-6. With neither `libmagic` nor `/etc/mime.types` everything is probably uploaded as `text/plain`.

-7. According to valgrind a few bytes of memory leak here and there.
+6. According to valgrind a few bytes of memory leak here and there.
 I plan on doing a full leak check once I've backported the additional functionality from my other, less good RioFS fork.

 ### Dependencies